Residual materials management

 - Empower all stakeholders involved in the management of residual materials.

 The MRC has set several regional objectives for the 2016-2020 PGMR.
 These are :

 - Acquire knowledge about the management of residual materials (GMR) throughout the territory;

 - Mobilize the community to empower all stakeholders;

 - Find exemplary file holders to disseminate information;

 - Achieve all of the government objectives cited in the 2011-2015 action plan.

-Once a month, there is a bulky garbage pickup.
-A bulky waste is residual material that can be defined as a waste or a reusable material having an additional management constraint by its large size and/or its considerable weight.
-Bulky garbage include furniture and household items such as stoves, washers, dryers, couches, carpets, mattresses, empty oil tanks, water heaters, etc., as well as branches tied and bundled up to 1 meter maximum length, as defined in the municipal by-law.
-Fridges and freezers are not included because they contain halocarbons and are sent to the municipal Ecocentre by the citizens themselves.
+Once a month, there is a Large Bulky items collection.
+Bulky waste designates a residual material which can be defined as waste or reusable material having an additional management constraint due to its large size and/or its considerable weight.
+Bulky furniture and household items such as stoves, washers, dryers, couches, carpets, mattresses, empty oil tanks, water heaters, etc., as well as 1-meter bundles of branches are considered to be bulky waste.
+Refrigerators and freezers are not included because they contain halocarbons and must be transported to the municipal Ecocentre by the citizens themselves.

 Location of the compost bins